jplataquin/tility/README.md

 		age:'22'
 	});

-	//You can even add new items at specific at a specific index and still see real time updates on the dom model.data.insert({
+	//You can even add new items at a specific index and see real time updates on the dom model.data.insert({
 		name:'JP',
 		age:'30'